w3f/polkadot-spec/docs/chapter-anv.md

 ###### Definition -def-num- Approval Distribution Message {#net-msg-approval-distribution}

-The approval distribution message is sent as part of the validator protocol message ([Definition -def-num-ref-](chapter-anv#net-msg-validator-protocol-message)) and indicates the approval vote of a validator for a given candidate, described further in [Section 8.5.1](chapter-anv#sect-availability-assignment-criteria).
+The approval distribution message is sent as part of the validator protocol message ([Definition -def-num-ref-](chapter-anv#net-msg-validator-protocol-message)) and indicates the approval vote of a validator for a given candidate, described further in [Section -sec-num-ref-](chapter-anv#sect-availability-assignment-criteria).
 The approval distribution message, ${M}$, is a varying datatype of the following format:

 $$
 {M}={\left\lbrace\begin{matrix}{0}&->&{\left({\left({C}_{,}{I}_{{}}\right)}_{{0}}…{\left({C},{I}\right)}_{{n}}\right)}\\{1}&->&{\left({V}_{{0}},…{V}_{{n}}\right)}\end{matrix}\right.}